AdobeDocs/experience-manager-guides.es-ES/help/product-guide/knowledge-base/kb-articles/authoring/reports/manage-metadata.md

 ### La lista en administrar->metadatos está vacía o incompleta

-Si la lista está vacía o incompleta, es posible que tenga que ejecutar la indexación en el mapa de datos, puede consultar [Instrucciones de actualización (indexe el contenido)](/help/product-guide/install-guide/upgrade-xml-documentation.md#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)
+`If list is empty or  incomplete then you may need to run the indexing on your ditamap, You can refer` [Instrucciones de actualización (indexe el contenido)](https://experienceleague.adobe.com/docs/experience-manager-guides-learn/tutorials/install-guide/on-prem-ig/download-install-upgrade-aemg/upgrade-xml-documentation.html?lang=en#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)

 ### Los metadatos personalizados no aparecen en la lista